 In a more general sense the software or information in a book analogy is misleading.
 Master copies of software and books ('the original') are kept in a safe, but the human genome does not have a master copy.
 The human genome is a copy of a copy of a copy, etc. There is no original.

-The information content of 'the human genome' is usually defined as the sequence of the 4 bases.
+The information content of 'the human genome' (the Human reference genome) is usually defined as the sequence of the 4 bases.
 However this definition ignores:

 - Epi-genetics: DNA is nothing without its proteins.
 At any one time, tens of thousands of proteins are latching onto or backing away from the genome, creating the dynamic biochemistry that fuels life.
 The histone code hypothesis describes how histone modifications can convey information.
 (B. Turner, Nature Cell Biol.
 9, 2 (2007)).